- Your willingness to discuss sexual feelings with your children teaches them to have self-respect and to feel good about their bodies.

 Most people believe we first become sexual when we are teenagers, but this is not the case.
-Sexual feelings start in infancy, from the first time we feel physical sensation in our genitals.
-As children get older, it is not uncommon for them to absentmindedly rub their penises or vulvas, or play sex games like “doctor” with same or opposite-sex friends.
-Therefore, it’s important that parents address sexuality throughout their child’s lifetime, rather than waiting for a one-time talk about “the birds and the bees.”
+Sexual feelings start in infancy, from the first time we feel physical sensations in our genitals.
+As children get older, it is not uncommon for them to absentmindedly rub their penises or vulvas.
+They also commonly play sex games like “doctor” with same or opposite sex friends.
+It’s important that you address sexuality throughout your child’s lifetime, rather than waiting for a one-time talk about “the birds and the bees.”

 Masturbation is quite common among children between the ages of 2 and 11.
-Experts refer to this form of play as juvenile sexual rehearsal play.
 Some parents assume that toddlers who fondle their genitals have the same intent and experiences as an adult.
 In reality, children are not thinking about a particular object of desire.
 They rub their genitals simply because it feels good.
 This is a perfectly normal behavior.

-Children are filled with curiosity about how the body works and should learn about sex, contraception, and birth using real words.
+Children are filled with curiosity about how the body works.
+They should learn about sex, contraception, and birth using real words.
 Parents should view a child’s curiosity as healthy.
-They should encourage questions and supply accurate, but age-appropriate answers, using correct terminology for body parts.
+They should encourage questions and supply accurate, age-appropriate answers, using correct terminology for body parts.
 In general, research shows that open communication between parents and children about sex is healthy and helpful.

 When children ask questions about sex, some parents overwhelm them with biological facts.
 Give a simple answer that explains what they are asking.
 For example, a sufficient answer to a toddler’s question about where babies come from would be to say, “It grows in mommy’s uterus,” while pointing to your abdomen.
 Keep the age of the child in mind.
 A discussion about intercourse will obviously be quite different with a 5-year-old than with a 15-year-old.